 - Brisbane Botanic Gardens, Mt Coot-tha, Queensland (details) (website)

-- Royal Botanic Gardens Melbourne, Victoria (details) (website)
+- Royal Botanic Gardens Victoria, Melbourne, Victoria (details) (website)

-- Royal Botanic Gardens Sydney, New South Wales (details) (website)
+- Royal Botanic Garden Sydney, New South Wales (details) (website)

-- Royal Tasmanian Botanic Gardens, Hobart, Tasmania (details) (website)
+- Royal Tasmanian Botanical Gardens, Hobart, Tasmania (details) (website)

 - Alice Springs Desert Park, Alice Springs, Northern Territory (details) (website)